+Deal-Related Expenses

-Deal-Related Expenses - Deal-related expenses include costs we incurred over the course of a completed investment banking deal, which primarily consist of legal fees, offering expenses, and travel and entertainment costs.
-For the year ended December 31, 2022, deal-related expenses were \$31.9 million, compared with \$42.9 million for the year ended December 31, 2021.
-The amount of deal-related expenses is principally dependent on the level of deal activity and may vary from period to period as the recognition of deal-related costs typically coincides with the closing of a transaction.
+Deal-related expenses include costs we incurred over the course of a completed investment banking deal, which primarily consist of legal fees, offering expenses, and travel costs.
+For the year ended December 31, 2023, deal-related expenses were \$28.2 million, compared with \$31.9 million for the year ended December 31, 2022.
+The amount of deal-related expenses is principally dependent on the level and mix of deal activity and may vary from period to period as the recognition of deal-related costs typically coincides with the closing of a transaction.

-Trade Execution and Clearance - For the year ended December 31, 2022, trade execution and clearance expenses increased 22.1 percent to \$20.2 million, compared with \$16.5 million for the year ended December 31, 2021.
-The increase in trade execution and clearance expenses is reflective of higher trading volumes compared with the prior year.
+Trade Execution and Clearance

+For the year ended December 31, 2023, trade execution and clearance expenses decreased slightly to \$20.0 million, compared with \$20.2 million for the year ended December 31, 2022.

-Restructuring and Integration Costs - For the year ended December 31, 2022, we incurred acquisition-related restructuring and integration costs of \$11.4 million.
-The expenses consisted of \$5.2 million of transaction costs primarily related to our 2022 acquisitions, \$5.6 million for vacated leased office space associated with our acquisitions of The Valence Group ("Valence") and Cornerstone Macro and \$0.6 million of severance benefits.
+Restructuring and Integration Costs

+For the year ended December 31, 2023, we incurred restructuring and integration costs of \$7.7 million.
+The expenses primarily consisted of \$6.7 million of severance benefits related to headcount reductions and \$0.9 million for vacated leased office space associated with our acquisitions of Cornerstone Macro and The Valence Group ("Valence").

-For the year ended December 31, 2021, we incurred acquisition-related restructuring and integration costs of \$4.7 million.
-The expenses consisted of \$1.0 million of transaction costs primarily related to our acquisitions of Cornerstone Macro and Stamford Partners, \$3.4 million for vacated leased office space associated with our acquisitions of Valence and TRS Advisors LLC ("TRS") and \$0.3 million of severance benefits.
+For the year ended December 31, 2022, we incurred acquisition-related restructuring and integration costs of \$11.4 million.
+The expenses consisted of \$5.2 million of transaction costs primarily related to our 2022 acquisitions, \$5.6 million for vacated leased office space associated with our acquisitions of Valence and Cornerstone Macro and \$0.6 million of severance benefits.

-Intangible Asset Amortization - Intangible asset amortization includes the amortization of definite-lived intangible assets consisting of customer relationships and internally developed software.
-For the year ended December 31, 2022, intangible asset amortization was \$15.4 million, compared with \$30.1 million in 2021.
-The decrease was due to lower intangible asset amortization expense associated with our 2020 acquisitions, partially offset by incremental intangible asset amortization expense associated with our 2022 acquisitions.
-In 2023, we anticipate incurring a full year of intangible asset amortization expense related to the acquisition of DBO Partners.
+Intangible Asset Amortization

+Intangible asset amortization includes the amortization of definite-lived intangible assets.
+For the year ended December 31, 2023, intangible asset amortization was \$19.4 million, compared with \$15.4 million in 2022.
+The increase was primarily due to higher intangible asset amortization expense associated with our acquisition of DBO Partners.